Tyler Higbee Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Matchup vs. Green Bay

-- Higbee is averaging 5.5 receiving yards per game in two career matchups against the Packers, 32.0 fewer than his receiving yards prop bet over/under for Sunday's game (37.5).
+- In his two matchups against the Packers, Higbee's 5.5 receiving yards average is 32.0 less than his over/under for Sunday's game (37.5).

 - Higbee has not caught a touchdown pass versus the Packers.

-- The 231.9 passing yards the Packers allow per game makes them the NFL's seventh-ranked pass defense this season.
+- The Packers are giving up 231.9 passing yards per game this season, the NFL's seventh-ranked pass defense.

-- With 18 passing TDs conceded this season, the Packers defense is ranked 19th in the league.
+- With 18 passing TDs allowed this year, the Packers defense is ranked 19th in the league.

 Recent Performances

-- In his Week 10 outing against the 49ers, Higbee was targeted five times, picking up 20 yards on three receptions while scoring one touchdown.
+- In his Week 10 matchup with the 49ers, Higbee grabbed three passes for 20 yards and scored one touchdown while being targeted five times.

-- Higbee has totaled 96 receiving yards (32.0 per game) and one touchdown, reeling in 11 balls on 18 targets in his last three games.
+- Higbee's in his last three games stat line reveals 11 catches for 96 yards and one touchdown.
+He averaged 32.0 yards per game, and was targeted 18 times.

 Higbee's Los Angeles Teammates